 To open a short position means to sell an asset now to buy it back in the future at a lower price, thus making a profit on the difference.

 A Margin Call occurs when the value of a trader’s net equity falls below the required amount.
-Therefore, where the net value of your account equity (Margin Wallet value + P/L+ Funding cost) falls below 1.5x the minimum maintenance margin ratio, you will get a margin call by website notification and email (when possible).
+Therefore, where the net value of your account equity (Margin Wallet Balance + P/L (incl.
+Fees to close) - Funding costs) falls below 1.5x the minimum maintenance margin ratio, you will get a margin call by website notification and email (when possible).

 Note: We cannot guarantee that you will receive an email in moments of high market volatility.
 It is up to you to monitor your margin ratio and maintain enough funds in the margin wallet.